Trump's first 100 days: a president's very public education | The Japan Times

 On Syria, Priebus said he said sees a “Trump Doctrine” coming into focus: a combination of putting America first but not sitting around while world injustices, such as the Syrian government’s alleged use of chemical weapons, go unanswered.

 In some cases, Trump has acknowledged he was ill-informed during his campaign.
-As a candidate, he dismissed the NATO alliance without knowing much about it, he told AP last week.
+As a candidate, he dismissed the NATO alliance without knowing much about it, he told AP a week ago.
 “Now I know a lot.”

 He had pledged to label China a currency manipulator, part of his tough-on-China populist rhetoric.
 But after a particularly warm visit from President Xi Jinping, Trump acknowledged the downside to a alienating a power that could be useful partner in curbing North Korea’s nuclear program.